UCA-Datalab/smartship-landing-page/README.md

 ### Create the environment

-To create the environment using Conda:
+To create the Python environment using Conda:

   1. Install miniconda